top of page

 And once I could see it, things started to change.

-I wasn’t just reacting less.
 I was understanding more.

-Instead of reacting to each other’s blind spots, we could see them, laugh about them, and respond with more clarity and less defensiveness.
+My wife and I went through this process together, and it reshaped how we understood each other.
+Instead of only reacting to each other’s blind spots, we could start seeing them, naming them, laughing about them, and responding with more clarity and less defensiveness.

 It made a real difference in our marriage.